 What to look for in a home insurance policy

-Check the limits on your personal property and liability coverage:
+Check the limits on your personal property and liability coverage

-Be aware of exclusions:
+Be aware of exclusions

-Understand your deductibles:
+Understand your deductibles

-Your policy may even include a split deductible, which means you'll have a set dollar amount for most claims, but may have a percentage apply for wind damage or other select perils.
+Unlike car insurance, your home insurance deductible won't always be a set dollar amount.
+It could be a percentage of your policy's dwelling coverage.
+Your policy may even include a split deductible.
+That means you have a set dollar amount for most claims, but a percentage may apply for wind damage or other covered perils.

 How home insurance works with mortgage and escrow